How do we relate amounts of reactants and products in a reaction?

 Mole-ratio calculations

-A balanced equation gives the ratio in which substances react.
-The routine is:
+A balanced equation gives the ratio in which substances react and form.
+The universal routine is:

-- Convert the known mass or volume to moles.
+- Convert the known quantity (mass, volume or concentration) to moles.

 - Convert the resulting moles back to the quantity asked for.

-When two amounts are given, one usually runs out first.
-Find moles of each reactant, divide by its coefficient, and the smallest value identifies the limiting reagent, which controls the amount of product.
+When two reactant amounts are given, one usually runs out first.
+Find moles of each reactant, divide each by its coefficient, and the smallest value identifies the limiting reagent, which controls how much product forms.
+The other reactant is in excess and some is left over.

 The theoretical yield is the maximum product calculated from the limiting reagent.
-The percentage yield compares the actual product obtained:
+The actual yield is always less because of side reactions, incomplete reaction, and losses in handling.
+Percentage yield compares the two:

 Exam-style practice questions